The Baffling World of Polish Months

 Most Polish months don’t sound anything remotely like their English counterparts.
 What do these ancient Slavic names mean, and what do they tell us about life in Poland, past and present?

 Like many other Slavic languages, Polish proudly defied the ancient Latin names so ubiquitous in most other languages of Europe.
-As a result, the names of Polish months – with two exceptions (and even those two aren’t so easy to identify) – share few similarities to the names of the months you know from the English, or indeed most other Western European languages.
+As a result, the names of Polish months – with two exceptions (and even those two aren’t so easy to identify) – share few similarities to the names of the months you know from English, or indeed most other Western European languages.

 But while this may look like a geographic division at first, there are some Eastern Slavic languages, most notably Russian, that actually did go for the Latin month names.
 All the while, the different Slavic languages can be rather confounding in their usage, and are often false friends in this respect.
-So beware and watch out below for our starred hints that will help avoid such confusions!

 Interestingly, the meanings of the old Slavic words below can shed some light on the lifestyles of the ancestors of today’s Poles.
-Meanwhile others, well they just pose real mysteries...
+Meanwhile, others... well, they just pose real mysteries...

 The word most likely goes back to the verb siec, which could refer to felling trees, an act possibly practiced in the midst of the dark and cold Slavic winter.
-Because obviously, felling trees when it’s minus 15 degrees celsius must have seemed like a good idea at the time...
+Because obviously, felling trees when it’s minus 15 degrees Celsius must have seemed like a good idea at the time...
 Working hypothesis: transporting lumber may have been easier on sleighs.